rinigupta11/Advanced-Applied-ML/README.md

 Avg MSE: 17.74977495091358

 Then, we sought to optimize the performance of this model by fine-tuning the hyperparameters.
 Specifically, we tested different values for n-estimators and max depth.
+N-estimators is the number of trees in the random forest and max depth is the maximum depth of the tree.

 ```
 k = 10